just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Representing-Images.rst

     <tbody>
       <tr>
 		<td valign="top" colspan=2>
-			<p>In this lesson we continue the exploration of <span class="hover vocab yui-wk-div" data-id='bit'>bits</span> and binary numbers that we began in unit 2.
+			<p>In this lesson we continue the exploration of <span class="hover vocab yui-wk-div" data-id='bit'>bits</span> and binary numbers that we began in Unit 2.
 In this case we learn how to use bits, 1s and 0s, to represent images.</p>
 			<p>The image representation technique demonstrated in the video below is known as <span class="hover vocab yui-wk-div" data-id='run length encoding'>run-length encoding (RLE)</span> and it is an <a href="http://en.wikipedia.org/wiki/Image_compression" target="_blank">image compression</a> technique.
 Image compression is a type of <i>data compression</i> which can reduce the size (number of bits) of transmitted or stored data.</p>
 		</td>
       </tr>
       <tr>
-        <td valign="top"><iframe allowfullscreen="" frameborder="0" height="320" src="https://www.youtube.com/embed/uaV2RuAJTjQ"></iframe>
+        <td valign="top"><iframe allowfullscreen="" frameborder="0" width="265" height="320" src="https://www.youtube.com/embed/uaV2RuAJTjQ"></iframe>
         </td>
         <td valign="top">
 		<div><b>Learning Objectives:</b>&nbspI will learn to</div>